mlynnhuang/Coursera-Getting-Cleaning-Data/README.md

 - 'features.txt': List of all features (can be found under main folder, UCI HAR Dataset).

-- 'activity_labels.txt': Links the class labels with their activity name,e.g.the six activities are WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING,LAYING (can be found under main folder, UCI HAR Dataset).
+- 'activity_labels.txt': Links the class labels with their activity name,e.g.the six activities are WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING,                          LAYING (can be found under main folder, UCI HAR Dataset).

 - 'X_train.txt': Training set (can be found under subfolder, train).

 - 'y_train.txt': Training labels (can be found under subfolder, train).

 - 'subject_train.txt': Each row (an id ) identifies a subject (a volunteer) who performed the activity for each window sample.
 21 ids (70% of 30 volunteers) are in                            table (can be found under subfolder, train)

 - 'X_test.txt': Test set (can be found under subfolder, test).

 - 'y_test.txt': Test labels (can be found under subfolder, test).

 - 'subject_test.txt': Each row (an id) identifies a subject (a volunteer) who performed the activity for each window sample.
 9 ids (30% of 30 volunteers) are in                          table (can be found under subfolder, test).

-2.Read in the files to R environment
+2. Read in the files to R environment

-	*Original Files			 R dataset
+	Original Files			 R dataset

-	"features.txt" --> 		featuredat
+	'features.txt' --> 		featuredat
-         "activity_labels.txt"-->	actlabeldat
+ 	'activity_labels.txt'-->	actlabeldat
-	"X_train.txt"-->		        xtraindat
+	'X_train.txt'-->		xtraindat
-    	'y_train.txt'"-->		        ytraindat
+	'y_train.txt'-->		ytraindat
-	"subject_train.txt"-->		subjecttraindat
+	'subject_train.txt'-->		subjecttraindat
-	"X_test.txt"-->			xtestdat
+	'X_test.txt'-->			xtestdat
-	"y_test.txt"-->			ytestdat
+	'y_test.txt'-->			ytestdat
-	"subject_test.txt"-->		subjecttestdat*
+	'subject_test.txt'-->		subjecttestdat

-3.Generate complete, descriptive, datasets for both train and test.
+3. Generate complete, descriptive, datasets for both train and test.
 The procedure is the same.
 So I will use train set in the example
 	1) Add descriptive column names to train set (xtraindat).
 The 561 column names are extracted(copied) from the features table (featuredat), using commonad names(xtraindat)<-featuredat[,2]
 	2) Add the activity labels in train (ytraindat,7352 objects) to the train set(xtraindat 7352 objects), using column binding in R, e.g.